Redundancy Pay Calculation

 - Each year of service aged under 22: 0.5 weeks' pay

 The government's redundancy pay calculator on GOV.UK will calculate your entitlement automatically once you enter your date of birth, start date, end date, and weekly pay.
-The maximum statutory redundancy pay is 30 weeks at the weekly pay cap — currently £30 x the current cap per year.
-Check GOV.UK for the current cap figure.
+From 6 April 2026 the weekly pay cap is £751, so the maximum statutory redundancy pay is 30 weeks × the cap (which works out to £22,530 for a redundancy on or after 6 April 2026).

 Calculating Your Weekly Pay